How to build a global team without a local entity

 Streamlined and accurate payroll

-Payroll errors are costly.
-The risk of mistakes multiplies when operating in an unfamiliar country.
-An EOR processes payroll with that local knowledge in mind, based on your instructions.
-This includes calculating correct tax withholdings, managing social security contributions and considering local payment laws.
-You get the peace of mind that your team is paid when you need it.
+An EOR processes payroll with local knowledge in mind, including calculating correct tax withholdings, managing social security contributions, and considering local payment laws.
+You get the peace of mind that your team is paid correctly and on time.

 A unified employee experience

-You want your entire team to feel connected, regardless of their location.
 Using different systems for international employees creates confusion and a disconnected culture.
-An all-in-one platform that integrates with an EOR service allows you to manage everyone under one roof.
-With a solution like Employment Hero, you can handle leave, documents, expenses, and performance for your entire global workforce from a single interface.
-This creates a consistent and inclusive experience for all team members.
+An all-in-one platform that integrates with an EOR service allows you to manage leave, documents, expenses, and performance for your entire global workforce from a single interface.

 Significant cost and admin savings

-Establishing and maintaining legal entities is expensive.
-The no-entity model, made possible by an EOR, drastically cuts overhead costs.
-You avoid the high fees associated with entity setup, legal consultations, and ongoing administrative burdens.
-An EOR centralises tasks like payroll, benefits administration and HR management, freeing up your team to focus on strategic growth initiatives instead of manual paperwork.
+The no-entity model drastically cuts overhead costs.
+You avoid high fees associated with entity setup, legal consultations, and ongoing administrative burdens.
+An EOR centralises tasks like payroll, benefits administration and HR management.

 Access to unrestricted talent pools

-Why limit your talent search to one city or country?
 By partnering with an EOR, you can hire the best person for the job, wherever they are.
-This access to diverse skills, experiences, and perspectives enhances innovation and makes your business more adaptable.
-You can respond faster to market changes and customer needs, giving you a powerful competitive advantage.
+This access to diverse skills, experiences and perspectives enhances innovation and makes your business more adaptable.

 When do you still need to set up a local entity?

-While the EOR model is a game-changer for many businesses, it’s not a universal solution for every situation.
-Certain business activities may still require you to establish a physical and legal presence.
+While the EOR model is a game-changer, certain business activities may still require a physical and legal presence.
+For example:

 Hire top talent anywhere with HeroForce